Posted on: November 7, 2022

 The more positive that experience; the more likely they will be to buy from you again.

-And in a world where social proof and reviews are featuring more in purchasing decisions, delivering a good customer experience (as reported by your customers) can help influence others to come your way.
+And in a world where social proof and reviews feature highly in purchasing decisions, delivering a good customer experience (as reported by your customers) can help influence others to come your way too.

-But what makes up your customer experience and how can you enhance it to fuel customer delight and loyalty?
+But what makes up your customer experience and how can you enhance the process to fuel customer delight and loyalty?

 Map out your journey of interactions

 Think of the experience as the journey your customer goes on with you.
 The starting point may be noticing your products or services, having you recommended to them, checking you out online and reading through the reviews about you.

 They may then enter into dialogue (often initially online) with you as they decide whether to buy.
 All the time they are subtly forming opinions about your business and evaluating whether their experience of it feels positive or not.